 Future gay continent?
 Cape Town, South Africa

-Cape Town is a popular destination for many travellers, including the LGBT community.
+Cape Town is a popular destination for many travelers, including the LGBT community.

-In 2006, South Africa became the first African and the fifth country in the world to legalise same-sex marriages.
-To this day, South Africa remains the only country in mainland Africa to recognise and allow same-sex marriages.
+In 2006, South Africa became the first African and the fifth country in the world to legalize same-sex marriages.
+To this day, South Africa remains the only country in mainland Africa to recognize and allow same-sex marriages.